Newton's first law – examples

 Galileo observed balls rolling down different curves.

-The ball will try to reach the initial height.
-If smooth surfaces were used Galileo said that the ball got even closer to the original height.
+The ball will run down one side of the curve then up the other.
+Galileo noticed that if smooth surfaces were used, the ball got closer to its original height (its height at the starting point).
 Galileo reasoned that the ball would get to the original height if there were no friction.
 The ball would get to the original height if there were no outside force (unbalanced force).

-Galileo concluded that if the curve ended with no incline then the ball would carry on forever until friction stopped it.
+Galileo concluded that if the curve ended with no incline then the ball would carry on forever were it not for friction eventually stopping it.